 Zhang, N., Phan, A. T. & Patel, D. J. (2005).
 (3 + 1) assembly of three human telomeric repeats into an asymmetric dimeric G-quadruplex.
 J. Am.
 Chem.
 Soc.
 127, 17277-17285.
 [PubMed Abstract]

 The c-kit oncogene is an important target in the treatment of gastrointestinal tumors.
-Our collaborator Dr. Stephen Neidle at the University of London has suggested that a potential approach to inhibition of the expression of this gene involves selective stabilization of G-quadruplex structures that may be induced to form in the c-kit promotor region.
+Our collaborator Dr. Stephen Neidle (University of London) has suggested that a potential approach to inhibition of the expression of this gene involves selective stabilization of G-quadruplex structures that may be induced to form in the c-kit promoter region.
 We have solved the solution structure of an unprecedented intermolecular G-quadruplex formed by a G-rich sequence in the c-kit promotor in K+ solution.
 The structure represents a new folding topology with several unique features.
 Most strikingly, an isolated guanine is involved in G-tetrad core formation, despite the presence of four three-guanine tracts.
 There are four loops: two single-residue double-chain-reversal loops, a two-residue loop, and a five-residue stem-loop, which contain base-pairing alignments.
-This unique structural scaffold provides a highly specific platform for the future design of ligands specifically targeted to the promotor DNA of c-kit.
+This unique structural scaffold provides a highly specific platform for the future design of ligands specifically targeted to the promoter DNA of c-kit.

 Phan, A. T., Kuryavyi, V., Ma, J. B., Andreola, M. L. & Patel, D. J. (2005).
 An interlocked dimeric parallel-stranded DNA quadruplex: a potent inhibitor of HIV-1 integrase.
 Proc.
 Natl.
 Acad.
 Scis.
 USA 102, 634-639.
 [PubMed Abstract]